dafydd/build-alert/README.md

 This uses the ["PhidgetInterfaceKit"](https://www.phidgets.com/?prodid=1228).
 This board has big fat tracks on the switched side of the board and the relays are rated for more than 240 big man-volts of British Mains Electricity at 3 Amps.
 Far more than enough for my small, blue strobe light.

+> [!TIP]
-- You need to install the driver to get this working and this has changed on the mac: https://www.phidgets.com/docs/OS_-_macOS#Getting_started_with_macOS
+> To run this You need to install the driver to get this working and this has changed on the mac: https://www.phidgets.com/docs/OS_-_macOS#Getting_started_with_macOS

 - In the UK you can get this from [Active Robots](https://www.active-robots.com/1014-3-phidget-interface-kit-0-0-4.html)

 ## Configuration